 The October climate deserves a crown.
 For the last few weeks, any given day could have been a post card-with bragging rights.
 I watch the dawning of the day, on my drive to work.
 Light changes with hues of orange, lavender and pink and all shades in-between.
 Finally a golden light proclaims that a new day is born.
 In the evening an equally impressive, sunset paints the sky, so beautifully, it will stop you in your tracks-such is the way of October.

 While the fired burned brightly, last night, I took notice of the night sky.
-The stars do not show in the great numbers they did a few months back, but they seem much bigger.
+The stars do not show up in the great numbers they did a few months back, but they seem much bigger.
 Now, the constellations are easily recognizable.
-I miss the moon, but the dog stars do what they can to lend comfort.
+There is just enough moonshine now to light the path I walk.

 Supper is late on the days I burn leaves and branches.
-I do not dare leave something cooking on the stove while a fire burns brightly in the kitchen garden.
-Small fires have a way of making one forget everything else in the world-especially time.
-Pine cones. which are handy for starting a fire, produce flames that are blue and green.
-I am convinced that the most diligent can not bear to look away from the fire when pine cones are burning.
+I do not dare leave something cooking on the stove while a fire burns brightly in the kitchen garden, for small fires have a way of making one forget everything else in the world-especially time.
+Pine cones, which are handy for starting a fire, produce flames that are blue and green.
+I am convinced that even the most diligent can not bear to look away from the fire when pine cones are burning.

 I can not harbor resentment in the presence of a fire brightly burning in the kitchen garden.
 Under a sky scattered with silver diamonds I feel small, yet not insignificant.
 My perspective shifts and I have a sense of well-being as the flames seem to induce a trance, of sorts.
 The cares of the world seem to “go up in smoke” along with the branches from the old apple tree.